robertosolano/robertosolano/README.md

 - I am a Data Scientist and 3x Cloud Engineer with multi-platform know-how and strong interpersonal skills.
 More than 14 years of experience in IT Service Management and 9 years working with Big Data/Data Engineering/Business Intelligence.
 Savvy in Portfolio Management, Product Management and Project Management.
  - 🔭 I’m currently working as a Data Scientist for a US based Insurtech company and sometimes do consulting.
  - 🌱 I’m currently learning about Web3 as a student of the Ethereum Developer Program from ETH Kipu and ZKP(Zero Knowledge Proofs) as part of the PSE Core Program Costa Rica; both from the Ethereum Foundation.
- - 📫 How to reach me: robertosolano@duck.com
+ - 📫 How to reach me: robertosolano@duck.com or https://t.me/robertosolanom (Telegram)

 <!--
 **robertosolano/robertosolano** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.